Expungement and Sealing in New York

 or felony conviction.

-In New York, sealing can take place pursuant to two different statutes:
+Sealing under 160.55.
+In New York, post conviction sealing can take place under two different

 CPL § 160.50 or